learn-co-curriculum/python-p4-passwords/README.md

 - Explain why it's a bad idea to store passwords in plaintext.
 - Write code to store and verify hashed, salted passwords.
-- Use Rails' `has_secure_password` to store and authenticate user login credentials securely.
+- Use SQLAlchemy and Bcrypt to store and authenticate user login credentials securely.

 ***